hossain-khan/android-daily-headlines/README.md

 # android-daily-headlines
 An app that provides daily headlines for popular news source.

-Initial planning stage, main goal is to create simple app with news source title **only**.
+Initial planning stage, main goal is to create simple app with news source title **only** to keep it simple.
+This app is meant to take a glance through the headlines quickly with option to view details of the story _(future version)_.

 ----